-Year 2 will build on this knowledge base, taking you deeper into more theoretical areas such as algorithms and artificial intelligence whilst also giving you practical skills in software engineering and user interface creation.
-Options at this level cover topics such as data mining and the development of fully-fledged web applications tailored for mobile environments and social media.
+Year 2 will build on this knowledge base, taking you deeper into more theoretical areas such as algorithms and artificial intelligence while also giving you practical skills in software engineering and user interface creation.
+Options at this level cover topics such as data mining and the development of fully fledged web applications tailored for mobile environments and social media.

-In Year 3 you will have a much wider choice of modules, giving you the chance to study specialist areas such as data analytics and visualization, security, distributed systems, mobile computing and robotics.
+In Year 3 you will have an even wider choice of modules, giving you the chance to study specialist areas such as data analytics and visualisation, security, distributed systems, mobile computing and robotics.
 You will also undertake a major individual project – an opportunity for you to specialise in an area of your choice, working for an extended period with a member of academic staff.

 If you study the MEng qualification, you will continue into Year 4.
 Options available here cover advanced topics drawn from our research strengths, including big data systems, machine learning, semantic technologies and cloud computing.
 You will take part in a substantial group project on a specific engineering problem that allows you to apply everything you’ve learned during the course, and you can choose to undertake a further individual research project.

 Every year of the course gives you hands-on experience of project work.
 This gives you the opportunity to explore your subject further as well as developing valuable skills in problem-solving, communication and teamwork.

 Find out more about our Projects